 As Macbeth becomes more frenzied, Spielman shows his unhinging with impressive, realistic restraint; in the moments of Macbeth’s asides, or in those moments wherein his mental torture and hallucinations take centre stage, it is easy to forget you are watching an actor ‘do Shakespeare’, even when reciting the classic “sound and fury, signifying nothing”, and that is so crucial.
 Spielman is well-suited to the stage and well-deserving of the role.

 For all that this production quite rightly makes the troubled couple the focus of the action, the other featured players are exceptionally strong.
 Ivan Donato as Macduff grew into the space and the character on opening night somewhere around Act IV, upon receiving the news that paranoid now-King Macbeth had slaughtered his wife and children.
-When he tells Malcolm (the appealing Robert Jago) he will fight as a man for vengeance, but will also grieve as one, we suddenly understand the resolve that allows him to face the crazed Macbeth and fight for retribution."
-It’s a good thing that it has recovered from the curse of the Scottish Play, because this production deserves to be seen and was well worth the wait"
+When he tells Malcolm (the appealing Robert Jago) he will fight as a man for vengeance, but will also grieve as one, we suddenly understand the resolve that allows him to face the crazed Macbeth and fight for retribution.

 Also of note is the turn taken with the three witches and Hecate, the supernatural, demonological element of the play that sets all things in motion.
 The witches plant those seeds of deadly ambition in Macbeth’s mind by telling him that he will ascend his title of Thanes of Glamis and Cawdor and find himself a King; they later reveal, obliquely, Macbeth’s Achilles’ Heel of being one who won’t be killed by a man born of a natural birth.
 These witches were represented with just one actress (Lizzie Schebesta) in a decision that proved itself as the right one over time.
 Three witches would have overwhelmed the small world of the stage, but one, with distorted microphones to create three voices, was a chilling supernatural force wrapped up in the small, fragile, and big-eyed Schebesta, who is languid and careless one moment with a sexy air, and shakingly vulnerable the next.
 You trust her even as she seems completely otherworldly, and that’s an intriguing dichotomy.